 Characters in Flight

-Take to the skies in your own hot air balloon for a truly uplifting experience in Character in Flight.
+Take to the skies in your own hot air balloon for a truly uplifting experience in Characters in Flight.
 This balloon launch sails 400 feet above Disney Springs, offering an amazing view.
 Of course, this tethered balloon flight isn’t quite the rush that our balloon flight was in Scottsdale, but it’s pretty cool to soar above Orlando and see familiar spots from a different vantage point.
-Tip: Check Groupon to see if the discounted ticket is available.
-Aerophile, the company that operates Characters in Flight, often has a Groupon deal going.

 La Nouba by Cirque du Soleil